 Plastic is becoming a monumental environmental concern, but there are plenty of sturdy (and adorable) sustainable options for packing more eco-friendly lunches.
 These are some of our picks for Best Reusable School Lunch Supplies.

 Lunches don’t pack (or cook) themselves, but these time-saving tools will help streamline the process and save your sanity.
 Think of them as school supplies for your kitchen.
 Check out these Meal Prep Tools for Streamlining Lunch.

-Honestly, most of these are cute enough to take to work too.
+Honestly, most of these are cute enough to take to work too…or to the park for a socially distant picnic if it’s still a while before offices and schools are back open for business.
 See our picks for Best Lunch Boxes.

 Preparation is key, and these meal prep containers will help you get everything in order for the week ahead.
 Check out the Best Meal Prep Containers.

 Related Reading: The Best Meal Prep Cookbooks to Help You Go Pro

 If you’re off on your own for the first time, these are the basic tools you need to cook for yourself.
 See our College Dorm Cooking Essentials guide.

 Once you’ve got the basics down, you can add in a few more tools for fun.
 See our favorite Fun Dorm Food Gadgets.

 Breakfast In a Hurry